José Cisnero: Detroit Tigers

+Los Angeles Angels

+On February 3, 2024, Cisnero agreed to a one-year, $1.75 million contract with the Los Angeles Angels.
+He struggled to a 7.07 ERA across 14 games before he was placed on the injured list with right shoulder inflammation on April 28.
+Cisnero was transferred to the 60–day injured list on May 29.
+He was activated from the injured list on August 17, and pitched 1 2/3 innings for the Angels that day.
+The following day, Cisnero was designated for assignment by Los Angeles.
+He was released on August 22.

 Pitch selection

 Cisnero throws both four-seam and sinking two-seam fastballs, each averaging 95 to 97 MPH (topping out at 100 MPH).
 His main offspeed pitch is a slider that averages 86 to 89 MPH.
 He also throws an occasional changeup averaging 89 to 90 MPH.